exakat/exakat/docs/Rules.rst

    ?>

-When the path contains UTF-8 characters, `'pathinfo() <http://www.php.net/pathinfo>`_ may strip them.
+When the path contains UTF-8 characters, `pathinfo() <http://www.php.net/pathinfo>`_ may strip them.
 There, string functions are necessary.

 +-------------+-----------------+
 | Short name  | Php/UsePathinfo |